krzemienski/awesome-from-stars/README.md

 * [alebcay/awesome-shell](https://github.com/alebcay/awesome-shell): A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
 * [julionc/awesome-shopify](https://github.com/julionc/awesome-shopify): 📌✨A curated list of awesome Shopify resources, libraries and open source projects.
 * [vitalets/awesome-smart-tv](https://github.com/vitalets/awesome-smart-tv): :zap:A curated list of awesome resources for building Smart TV apps
-* [mehdihadeli/awesome-software-architecture](https://github.com/mehdihadeli/awesome-software-architecture): A curated list of awesome articles, videos, and other resources to learn and practice about software architecture, patterns, and principles.
 * [dahlia/awesome-sqlalchemy](https://github.com/dahlia/awesome-sqlalchemy): A curated list of awesome tools for SQLAlchemy
 * [dastergon/awesome-sre](https://github.com/dastergon/awesome-sre): A curated list of Site Reliability and Production Engineering resources.
 * [ptrkrlsrd/Awesome-Starred](https://github.com/ptrkrlsrd/Awesome-Starred): Awesome automated list of my starred repositories.
 Made using Golang and a Github scheduled action